Discover what it takes to begin a new, rewarding career path in sterile processing

 Certification proves to employers you’re highly competent in sterile processing, capable not only of succeeding in an entry level role as a tech, but growing into a reliable ongoing contributor for a sterile processing department.

-Our diploma program helps you prepare for the Certified Registered Central Service Technician (CRCST) certification from the International Association of Healthcare Central Service Material Management (IAHCSMM).
+Our diploma program helps you prepare for the Certified Registered Central Service Technician (CRCST) certification from the Healthcare Sterile Processing Association (HSPA).

 Before sitting for the exam you’ll need to earn at least 400 professional hours of experience–about 10 weeks.